angular/angular/aio/content/guide/testing-components-scenarios.md

 When the `id` cannot be found, the component should re-route to the `HeroListComponent`.

-The test suite setup provided the same router spy [described above](#routing-component) which spies on the router without actually navigating.
+The test suite setup provided the same router harness [described above](#routing-component).

 This test expects the component to try to navigate to the `HeroListComponent`.

 <code-example header="app/hero/hero-detail.component.spec.ts (bad id)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="route-bad-id"></code-example>

-While this application doesn't have a route to the `HeroDetailComponent` that omits the `id` parameter, it might add such a route someday.
-The component should do something reasonable when there is no `id`.

-In this implementation, the component should create and display a new hero.
-New heroes have `id=0` and a blank `name`.
-This test confirms that the component behaves as expected:

-<code-example header="app/hero/hero-detail.component.spec.ts (no id)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="route-no-id" ></code-example>

 ## Nested component tests